SNR-300: Background

 In France, CEA and EDF had started to build Phénix in 1968, which was powered up in December 1973.

 It was a pool-type liquid-metal fast breeder reactor cooled with liquid sodium and a small-scale (gross 264/net 233 MWe) prototype fast breeder reactor, located at the Marcoule nuclear site, near Orange, France.
 Phénix had to be stopped for refueling every two months.
 Between 1990 and 1996, it was run sporadically.
+Despite this, Phénix, as a demonstrator was seen as a technical success.

 When the project for the subsequent full-scale power-plant prototype Superphénix was started in 1986, it was generally felt that no more experimental FBT prototypes were needed.
 Superphénix, being a prototype reactor, demonstrated reliability issues and had a historical capacity factor of less than 14.4%.
 Many of these problems were solved over time, and by 1996 the prototype was reaching its design operational goals.

 The Russian BN-600 reactor is a similar sodium-cooled fast breeder reactor, built at the Beloyarsk Nuclear Power Station, in Russia.
 Designed to generate electrical power of 600 MW in total, the plant dispatches 560 MW to the Middle Urals power grid.
 It has been in operation since 1980 and represents an evolution on the preceding BN-350 reactor.
 In 2014, a larger version of the reactor, the BN-800, began operation and reached full commercial operation in August 2016.